elvishkarki/ACS730-Group1-Project/README.md

 terraform plan
 terraform apply –auto-approve
 ```
+12. you can only display Webserver in only first two using their respecctive IP.
-xii.
-Now the infrastructure is deployed.
+13. Now the infrastructure is deployed.
 Add ssh key in bastion vm to access VMs in Private subnet of same VPC.
 ```
 #In Bastion host VM, run the following commands.
 nano Key